jeffreywallphd/HealthHarbor/PULL_REQUEST_TEMPLATE.md

 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
+- [ ] There are no API keys, passwords, usernames, or other secrets in the code. .env files are used for these secrets.
 - [ ] I have added tests that prove my fix is effective or that my feature works